 Having transformed his own life, John pursued his passion to help others who were struggling.
 John became an addiction counselor for adolescents and families.
 Believing he could reach at-risk youth best as a high school teacher, he returned to college to complete his teaching credentials.
 John then fulfilled his dream of teaching low-income, minority students at Jordan High School in Long Beach, California.
 Drawing on his life experiences and counseling training, John became a popular and effective teacher, able to inspire his students to achieve.
 His students are still very much a part of his life and he continues to have contact with many of them.

-In addition to other professional pursuits, John had also been a student of Buddhism for many years.
+In addition to other professional pursuits, John has been a student of Buddhism for many years.
 A teaching by His Holiness the 14th Dalai Lama inspired him to become an ordained Buddhist monk.
 In August 2005, John traveled to Gaden Shartse Monastery in India, where the eminent Lati Rinpoche ordained him with the name of Jangchub Chophel.
-Returning from India, he continued his monastic studies at Thubten Dhargye Ling, under the guidance of the venerated teacher, Geshe Tsultim Gyeltsen.
+Returning from India, he continued his monastic studies at Thubten Dhargye Ling, under the guidance of the venerated teacher Geshe Tsultim Gyeltsen.
 John then returned to the classroom, teaching another 3 years while in monastic robes.

 In 2008, John left the classroom to serve the Gaden Shartse monastery as Director of their Cultural Foundation.
 In this capacity, he spent three years organizing and participating in Tibetan Buddhist cultural and educational events as part of the Sacred Earth and Healing Arts of Tibet Tour throughout the United States.
-On the tour John became well known his warmth, humor, and ability to make complicated topics easy and accessible to a Western audience.
+On the tour, John became well known for his warmth, humor, and ability to make complicated topics easy and accessible to a Western audience.